Deric-Williamson/house-sales-regression-model/README.md

 ![](images/Price_Histogram_Boxplot.PNG)

 Some other house features were analyzed and corrected from possible outliers, data types, and missing data.
 For regression accuracy purposes, we decided to drop house square footage data that was above 3,500 square feet.
-The graph reflects linearity.
+The graph reflects **linearity**.
 On average, a house with more than one floor will sell at a higher price than a home with only a single floor.

 ![](images/Square_Footage_Scatterplot.PNG)
 ![](images/Average_PriceperFloor.PNG)